May 3, 2025 at 7:30 pm

 Kelly Anderson

 Kelly Anderson, originally from Milwaukee, Wisconsin, is a graduate of Western Michigan University with a Bachelor of Fine Arts in Dance.
-She now resides in Chicago, Illinois as a Main Company Member of South Chicago Dance Theatre.
-This is Kelly’s third season with SCDT in which she also serves as Rehearsal Assistant.
-During her time with SCDT, she has had the privilege of working with choreographers such as Wade Schaaf, Stephanie Martinez, Ron de Jesus, and Kia S. Smith.
-In addition to her own dancing, Kelly finds joy in teaching and choreographing at local competitive dance studios and is privileged to share her love for dance with her students, company, and community.
+She now resides in Chicago, Illinois as a Main Company Member of South Chicago Dance Theatre and serves as the company's Assistant Rehearsal Director.
+During her time with SCDT, she has had the privilege of working with choreographers such as Tsai Hsi Hung, Stephanie Martinez, Monique Haley, Ron de Jesus, and Kia S. Smith.
+Other notable works performed include that of Kyle Abraham, Aszure Barton, and Brian Enos.
+In addition to her own dancing, Kelly finds joy in teaching at local dance studios as well as summer intensives including Chicago National Association of Dance Masters (CNADM), Hubbard Street's EXPLORE intensive, and Chicago Dance Connection.

 Trey Alexander, Resident Costume Designer